 Oklahoma Abortion Quick Facts

-- In 2022, Oklahoma passed a near-total ban on Abortion except in the case of a medical emergency, which may be enforceable.
+- In 2022, Oklahoma passed a near-total ban on Abortion except in the case of a medical emergency.

 - Chemical abortion pills are tightly regulated in Oklahoma.